Office of the Superintendent of Financial Institutions

 and shall include interest calculated from the date of determination of the pension benefit credit to the date of transfer, at the rate of interest used in the determination of the pension benefit credit.

-(3) Where a plan is registered under provincial pension legislation, and the plan is regulated by that province on behalf of the Superintendent under a bi-lateral agreement, moneys that relate to defined benefit provisions for members, former members and survivors whose benefits are subject to the Act, and are eligible for transfer from the plan pursuant to section 26 of the Act, are subject to any transfer restrictions applicable to benefits that are subject to the pension legislation of that province.
+(2) Where a plan is registered under provincial pension legislation, and the plan is regulated by that province on behalf of the Superintendent under a bi-lateral agreement or the 2020 Agreement Respecting Multi-Jurisdictional Pensions Plans, moneys that relate to defined benefit provisions for members, former members and survivors whose benefits are subject to the Act, and are eligible for transfer from the plan pursuant to section 26 of the Act, are subject to any transfer restrictions applicable to benefits that are subject to the pension legislation of that province.

 (1) For the purposes of this section, the "solvency ratio following the purchase of the annuity" is the transfer ratio adjusted to reflect the effect of the purchase of an immediate or deferred life annuity described in this section.